 Just over a year ago we were approached regarding a dissolution of joint ownership.
+This is also known as a division of joint tenancy or change of ownership.
 A few friends owned a property in the South of Spain and they wanted to change a property into one name from four names.

 Not all of them used it and one man spent a lot of time there.
-This change of ownership is known as a dissolution of joint ownership or division of joint tenancy.
-There is a special legal way of paying less tax when this transaction is made as opposed to the higher costs of a purchase and sale.
+They asked us to assist with the dissolution of joint ownership or division of joint tenancy.
+There is a special legal way of paying less tax when this transaction is made by this method as opposed to the higher costs of a purchase and sale.

 We agreed to help and started work.
 When our lawyer (an expert in property) read the title deed he discovered something very strange.
 The solicitor representing the buyers didn´t have a power of attorney originally, so she was acting verbally.

 As this is highly unusual, he asked for an extract from the Land Registry Office.
 As he had suspected, as it seemed odd, the purchase of the property was never registered.